vectara/vectara-docs/www/docs/learn/tabular-data-extraction.md

 sidebar_label: Tabular Data Extraction
 ---

-Tables in PDFs present challenges for querying because their structures are often complex and unpredictable.
+Tables in PDFs are hard to query, because their structure is unpredictable and often complex.
 This can prevent researchers and analysts from extracting specific data points.
 Our tabular data extraction capability enables users to query and extract valuable information from structured tabular data embedded in PDFs, enhancing the overall data retrieval and analysis process.

 This tabular data extraction is particularly valuable for financial organizations dealing with 10-Q, 10-K, and S1 reports: